Napalam-Syrup/reconciliationNSW/README.md

 In dist, double click on the .exe file.
 The software would automatically run.

 ## Changelog
+Version 1.1.1 -- Fixed bug related to incorrect URL update which always resulted in querying the year 2016.
+Implemented recording of chambers.

 Version 1.1 -- Includes three new search terms, outputted into an Excel file.
 Bundled into a single .exe file.

 Verion 1.0 -- Includes basic searches within predetermined years to search for key terms associated with reconcilliationNSW.
 ## Acknowledgement
 - Thanks to the Parliament of NSW for providing the public API that provided the open access to the Harsard PDF documents.